 3. Dreadful Devices

-As organizations embrace the digital age, there are an influx of laptops, tablets and smartphones hopping on and off the corporate network.
-Employees, customers and partners expect to be able to use multiple devices in multiple locations to do their job well – and do it productively.
-They need anywhere, anytime access to business applications, resources and data.
-But as you can guess, as your mobile workforce continues to grow it can have a gruelling impact on your network resources.
+As organizations embrace the digital age, there is an influx of laptops, tablets, and smartphones hopping on and off the corporate network.
+Employees, customers, and partners expect to be able to use multiple devices in multiple locations to do their job well – and do it productively.
+They need anywhere, anytime access to business applications, resources, and data.
+But as you can guess, as your mobile workforce continues to grow it can have a grueling impact on your network resources.

 So how do you troubleshoot common network issues?